Trump seeks Pakistan's help to end long Afghanistan war

 Trump's casual comments about wiping Afghanistan off the map will likely unsettle Afghans, who have fought against the Taliban alongside their U.S. and NATO partners for years.
 Afghans also are wary of Pakistan's involvement in their country's future.
 For years, the Afghans have accused Pakistan of creating instability in their country by giving militants a safe place from which to stage attacks across the two countries long, porous border.

-As the war has grinded on, relations between the U.S. and Pakistan have gone up and down.
+As the war has dragged on, relations between the U.S. and Pakistan have gone up and down.

 They reached rock bottom under former President Barack Obama when the U.S. carried out the raid on bin Laden's compound in Pakistan without giving Islamabad a heads-up.
 The relationship didn't improve when Trump took office.